Insurer Aetna sees Obamacare changes ahead; no word on Humana

 "Investors would want to know if they are extending the agreement or not.
 Or if they are appealing or not," Leerink Partners analyst Ana Gupte said.
 "In some ways I think investors don't want any appeal.
 They want an accelerated share repurchase and then to just move on."

-The U.S. Justice Department filed a lawsuit in July to block Aetna's purchase of Humana and Anthem Inc's (ANTM.N) $54 billion deal to buy Cigna Corp (CI.N), saying they would raise prices.
+The U.S. Justice Department filed a lawsuit in July to block Aetna's purchase of Humana and Anthem Inc's $54 billion deal to buy Cigna Corp, saying they would raise prices.
 There has been no ruling on Anthem's deal yet.

 Earlier on Tuesday, Aetna said fourth-quarter net profit fell to $139 million, or 39 cents per share, from $321 million, or 91 cents per share, a year earlier.
 That included a $215 million expense for a voluntary early retirement program.